 The majority of “cheap” backpacker campervans fall into two categories:

 I’m saying already, from the sentence above you can tell that I learnt my lesson from my first ‘van to buying my second.
 This is the more expensive $6000 beast!
 Well, in my case $4300 because is was originally white but had been sprayed blue with a $5 dollar “rattle can”….
-Shocking paintwork!!
+The paintwork was shocking!!

 The paintwork aside, it had it all!